Sabirah42/Serverless_CICD/README.md

 ## Bonus

-Here are some pathways you might choose depending on what you want to learn next (go back to this week's learning objectives if you're unsure), how much challenge you want to take on, and how much structure or freedom you would like.
+Here are some pathways you might choose depending on what you want to learn next, how much challenge you want to take on, and how much structure or freedom you would like.
+Go back to this week's learning objectives or ask a coach if you'd like some advice with choosing one.

 Feel free to tackle them in any order you like — you almost certainly won't complete them all.

 ### Monitoring and debugging Lambda functions